 A branded vinegar glass cleaner can be over 197 times more expensive than distilled white vinegar, which can also be used to clean glass.

 Most of the time, if a product needs to spend a ton of money in marketing to differentiate themselves from other products, then perhaps it is because they are not so different.

 Transparency is essential for building trust.
 At the end of the day you are paying for a brand, and getting a product.
 You need to know what materials it is made of.

 Types of Staple Cleaning Agents (For Frugal People)

 You can think of cleaning agents in 3 groups: acidic cleaning agents, alkaline cleaning agents, and alcohols.
 Each group can tackle different substances and meet most of your cleaning needs.

 And lastly, in healthcare, there are two kinds of alcohol used to disinfect: ethyl alcohol (ethanol) and isopropyl alcohol.
-I use 70% isopropyl alcohol (affiliate link) concentration to disinfect at home.
+I use 70% isopropyl alcohol (paid link) concentration to disinfect at home.

 Other cleaning agents you might encounter are scouring agents that comprise of mixtures such as cleaning agents plus abrasive powders.

 There you have it folks.
 That’s my guide on the best cleaning agents for frugal people.

 Leave your thoughts in the comment section below.
 Or join the discussion in the Yoguely Community Forum.